Holistic and highly personalised care from

 Osteopath

 Steve graduated from RMIT in 2008 obtaining a Masters of Health Science (Osteopathy) and a bachelor of clinical science.
-Since then Steve has loved working in private practice, helping people achieve their health goals.

 His major interest lies in the treatment and rehabilitation of chronic pain conditions.
 He applies a big picture, wholistic approach to each treatment, considering lifestyle factors, diet, postures and activity level.